Chinese Ritual Bronzes

 Its decoration in high relief over multiple registers meets a classic iconography but is particularly abundant and expressive : taotie, animals, dragons, masks.
 It includes an inscription in six characters: Father Ji made on commission (or commissioned) this sacred vessel.

-The masterpiece of Chinese archaic art was removed from auction and sold to a group of collectors in favor of the Hunan Provincial Museum.
+Please watch the video shared by Christie's before it was removed from a sale scheduled for March 20, 2014.
+It had then be sold to a group of collectors in favor of the Hunan Provincial Museum.

 Often made for princely usage, these objects were however not uncommon and many of them have survived.
 They are very finely decorated, usually including mythical beasts, and their inscriptions invite the decoding of the beginnings of Chinese civilization.